pitchmuc/adobe-analytics-api-2.0/README.md

 You will have no need to go to the UI in order to create a report template JSON anymore.\
 Do it automatically from the python interface.
 More information on the [`RequestCreator` documentation](./docs/requestCreator.md)

+## AnnotationCreator

+The `aanalytics2` module simplifies the creation of annotation definition via a specific module and class.\
+The `annotationCreator` module contains the `AnnotationCreator` class.\
+It is a builder that helps you create your annotation programmatically.\
+More information on the [`AnnotationCreator` documentation](./docs/annotationCreator.md)

+## Data Warehouse Creator

+The `aanalytics2` module tries to simplify the creation of the data warehouse request definitions.\
+A builder has been provided in an additional module: `dwhCreator`.\
+The module contains a class `DwhCreator` that should provide helpful functionalities to define your report requests.\
+More information on the [`DwhCreator` class](./docs/dwhCreator.md)

 ## Project Data